hipe/tmx/brazen/doc/issues/080-actors-agents-and-models.md

 elsewhere. why is *that*? [edit: figure out why]

-## actors in this context
+## magnetics in this context

-## models, actors, and actions with side-effects
+## models, magnetics, and actions with side-effects

+## document-meta

+  - #pending-rename: one day make this be a unified language for [ze]